ravendb/docs/version_3/docs/client-api/session/how-to/check-if-entity-has-changed.markdown

-# Session : How to check if entity has changed?
+# Client API : Session : How to check if entity has changed?